Harassment and violence in the workplace – civilian employees

 What can I do if I am dissatisfied with the resolution process or findings of a workplace harassment or violence investigation?

 If you are a represented employee, contact your union representative for information and assistance.
-Additionally, review your collective agreement for information on submitting a redress of grievance.
+In addition, review your collective agreement for information on submitting a redress of grievance.

-If you believe that your employer has failed to fulfill duties as defined under the Canada Labour Code or the Work Place Harassment and Violence Prevention Regulations, notify your supervisor, manager, or the designated recipient of the complaint.
-Following notification, you should attempt to resolve the complaint with your employer.
-If the matter is not resolved, submit your complaint to the Labour Program, whose role is to ensure that the workplace parties meet the requirements of the resolution process outlined in the Regulations.
+If you believe your employer has not fulfilled duties as defined in the Canada Labour Code or the Workplace Harassment and Violence Prevention Regulations, notify your supervisor, manager, or the designated recipient about the issue in order to attempt to resolve the matter.
+If a resolution is not possible, submit your complaint to the Labour Program.
+The purpose of this program is to ensure that workplace parties meet the regulatory requirements of the resolution process.

 Contact our office if compelling reasons prevent you from addressing your concerns through regular channels.
 These compelling reasons could include time sensitivity, health, security, or financial concerns for you or your family.
 Where compelling reasons exist, our office can ensure the appropriate parties are aware of your circumstances.